euberdeveloper/dree/README.md

 * __path__: Is of type `string`, and is the relative or absolute path the file or directory that you want to scan
 * __options__: Optional.
 Is of type `object` and allows you to customize the function behaviour.
 * __fileCallback__: Optional.
 Called each time a file is added to the tree.
-It provides you the node, wich **reflects** the fiven options, and its status returned by fs.stat (fs.lstat if `followLinks` option is enabled).
+It provides you the node, which **reflects** the fiven options, and its status returned by fs.stat (fs.lstat if `followLinks` option is enabled).
 * __dirCallback__: Optional.
 Called each time a directory is added to the tree.
-It provides you the node, wich **reflects** the fiven options, and its status returned by fs.lstat (fs.stat if `followLinks` option is enabled).
+It provides you the node, which **reflects** the fiven options, and its status returned by fs.lstat (fs.stat if `followLinks` option is enabled).

 **Options parameters:**